Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 When interviewers ask you about what you’re looking for in a new position, they want confirmation that your interests align with the position.

-Start by discussing the various aspects of your career goals and ambitions.
-Specifically, discuss the type of company culture and values that are important to you, as well as which industries you’re interested in.
+Discuss the various aspects of your career goals and ambitions such as the type of company culture and values that are important to you.

 It’s important to circle back to what you know about the role and to mention that this position falls in line with your current goals and career plan.